shajra/haskell-hls-nix/doc/stack-nix.md

 ## Stack forces Nix integration for NixOS<a id="sec-4-4"></a>

 Stack reads the file `/etc/os-release` to determine if the operating system is NixOS.
 If so, then Stack forcibly enables its Nix integration.
 This means that Nix users on NixOS will have a different experience than people who have installed Nix on a non-NixOS operating system.
 One or the other will have to enable or disable Nix with Stack's `--nix` or `--no-nix` switches.
-This wouldn't be the case if a project's `stack.yaml` enabled Nix for all users, but that seems very unlikely.
+This wouldn't be the case if a project's `stack.yaml` enabled Nix for all users, but that seems unlikely.
 Nix is not that popular yet.

 What seems more likely is that project would provide multiple Stack YAML files, but that just leads to annoying configuration duplication.